hbiom/DataViz_CT_CCR/README.md

 *scipy==1.6.2
 *seaborn==0.11.1
 *SimpleITK==2.0.2
+---

+## Repository

-repository should be organised as below with image and corresponding mask (must have the same name) in imagesTR and labels folder respectively.
+Projet repository should be organised as below with image and corresponding mask (must have the same name) in imagesTR and labels folder respectively.

 ```
 CT_CCR